alexpetros/triptych/README.md

 in a backwards compatible manner.
 Much of the script's complexity results from the need to not break existing uses of attributes like `target` or `method`.

+## Limitations

+Because these features are meant to be incorporated into the standard, they simulate the desired browser behavior, up to the limit of JavaScript's ability.

+The most significant of these limitations is on forms.
+When submitting a POST form, the default behavior is to push that URL onto the URL bar and displays the resulting HTML from the form;
+clicking the refresh button resubmits the POST request—after the user confirms that they intended this.
+Missing Piece simulates that behavior for PUT requests by replacing the entire document with the result of the PUT request and pushing the new URL, but it cannot make the refresh button resumbit that PUT request—a refresh will just issue a GET request.

+Ideally, for all of these requests, the browser should show a loading bar, the same way that clicking on a link does.
+This behavior is impossible to simulate in JavaScript but would significantly benefit the user if incorporated into the browser.

 ## FAQ

 ### Should I use this in my project?